Eve B. Lee, Board Chair

 Jonathan Seiver, Secretary

-Jonathan is delighted to be on the Board of Directors because it allows him to give back and help others as he has been helped by CPAH.
-When he became disabled, CPAH installed a ramp so Jonathan could get in and out of his home.
-In addition to working with CPAH, Jonathan wrote an allegorical book, The Palace, and studies languages.
-Prior to joining CPAH’s Board, Jonathan was a sales representative for Intuit and Hollister Inc, and a supervisor for SOS Security.
-He grew up in Vernon Hills, and received his BA from Trinity International University.
+Jonathan is honored to be on the Board of Directors because it allows him to give back and help others as he has been helped by CPAH.
+After he became disabled, CPAH installed a ramp so Jonathan could safely get in and out of his home.
+Prior to joining CPAH’s Board, Jonathan was a sales representative for Intuit and Hollister Inc. He has spent most of his life in Lake County and is a resident of Round Lake Park.

 Realtor, Baird & Warner